-Rohypnol is frequently abused at raves, night clubs, parties and bars.
+Rohypnol is frequently abused at raves, night clubs, parties, and bars.
 It is known to intensify the effects of alcohol and other drugs such as heroin and cocaine.
 It is abused by college and high school students, especially in Texas and Florida.
-It has also well known for its use as a “date rape drug.”
-According to Dr. Stephen Dowshen, M.D., for Teens Health, teen girls and women often report being raped after rohypnol was slipped into a drink.
+It’s also well known for its use as a “date rape drug.”
+According to Dr. Stephen Dowshen, M.D., for Teens Health, teen girls and women often report being raped after Rohypnol was slipped into a drink.

 Rohypnol abuse is dangerous and has many serious and sometimes life-threatening side effects that can last up to 12 hours or more.

 - Loss of motor control

 Rohypnol is a type of benzodiazepine.
 Like others in its class, rohypnol is a central nervous system depressant that produces amnesia, relaxes muscles and lowers inhibitions.1 Illegal drugs like rohypnol are often known by many street names.
 These names are often derived from how the drug look people feel to simply shortened versions of the actual name.